ayyoung994/Benchmarking-AlphaFold_JCIM/MMGBSA/01_5FWJ_holo/README.md

 ## Notes

-The receptor group for this holo system was defined from the JmjC Chain B region together with associated metal/cofactor groups.
-The ligand group was `DOL`.
+- The receptor group for this system was defined from the JmjC chain B region together with retained crystallographic metal ions used in the 5FWJ metal-retained setup.
+- The ligand group was `DOL`.
+- No bonded metal–residue coordination restraints were added during MD production; therefore, MM/GBSA results should be interpreted in the context of the nonbonded metal treatment used in the simulations.
+- MM/GBSA values are provided as protocol-dependent endpoint-energy descriptors and should not be interpreted as absolute binding affinities or evidence of ligand potency.